Hermann Pundt

-Hermann Johannes Gustav Pundt (28 August 1928 – 17 September 2000) was a leading architectural historian and Professor in the University of Washington Department of Architecture.
+Hermann Johannes Gustav Pundt (28 August 1928 – 17 September 2000) was a German-born American architectural historian who was a professor in the University of Washington Department of Architecture.

+Biography

 Pundt was born and raised in Berlin, Germany.
-In 1944, at age 16, he began service as a Naval Cadet.
+In 1944, at age 16, he began service as a naval cadet.
 He fought in the defense of Berlin against the Russian army in 1945.
-After his capture by the Russians, he escaped from a P.O.W. camp the following December.
+After his capture by the Russians, he escaped from a POW camp the following December.
 Pundt came to the United States in 1951.
 He was drafted to serve in the Korean War with an aerial intelligence unit of the U.S. Marine Corps.
 He was naturalized as a U.S. citizen in 1954.